Jenelle Evans Compared To ‘RHOA’ Star: Is ‘Teen Mom’ Star Judged Harshly Over Third Baby?

 — BlastingNews (@BlastingNews) January 2, 2017

 Of course, Kim Zolciak Biermann has six children, four of which are with the same man.
 But Kim has two teenage girls, who she had years ago with two different men.
-At the time, she was in committed relationships and she thought she had found the men of her dreams at the given time.
+At the time, she was in committed relationships, and she thought she had found the men of her dreams at the given time.
 For a long time, Kim dated several people in hopes of finding the right man, but it wasn’t until she met Kroy Biermann that she settled down and got married.
 The two of them had four children together, making her the mother of six children.

 But some people feel that Jenelle Evans’ life choices can’t be compared to Kim.
-For one, Kim is an educated nurse and she finished up schooling before having more than one child.
-She also never had a drug addiction and she never signed over custody to her mother.
+For one, Kim is an educated nurse, and she finished up schooling before having more than one child.
+She also never had a drug addiction, and she never signed over custody to her mother.
 Some people argued that she always took responsibility and never chose men over her children.
 And that’s something Jenelle Evans has been accused of doing, especially during the early seasons of Teen Mom.

 “Kim was also 20 when she had her first & her older girls are teens & her 4 kids are young. & she raises her kids.
 Lmao she has a career off tv2.
 Kim was also in actual committed relationships when she had kids and she does what’s best 4 her kids.
 She’s a mom, not a birth giver like JE,” one person wrote to both the follower and Jenelle Evans, trying to defend Kim Zolciak’s past relationships.